PeterBid/Vivi-Adventure-Game/README.md

 #### Character Movement for Vivi

-I wished for the player to move Vivi using the keys on a keyboard, for the browser to recognize that the player is pressing keys, I added an eventListener to app.js.
+I wished for the player to move Vivi using the keys on a keyboard, for the browser to recognize that the player is pressing keys, I added an EventListener to app.js.
+JavaScript also has a unique code for each key on the keyboard.
+In my case, I only needed codes for the arrow keys (←, →, ↑, ↓):

+37 – left arrow,
+39 – right arrow,
+38 – up arrow,
+40 – down arrow.

+Using the `handleKeyDown` function, I added an if-else statement to determine which key was pressed, and I wrote a logic for Viv's movement change the position Vivi should be removed and added back in depending on the direction he was moving.
+There are also additional conditions within the main conditions.
+I used a `modulus` calculation to ensure that Vivi would remain on the grid if the player attempted to move the character beyond the confines of the grid.

 <img width="552" alt="Screen Shot 2022-03-21 at 11 38 45" src="https://user-images.githubusercontent.com/91087641/159253998-285ec0c5-8b17-416c-a9f4-bc6cff145d9c.png">